Guillaume Pouthier explains to us all about the secrets of the vintage 2018, probably the best vintage he's ever made!!

 Cantelys and second wines Les Hauts de Smith and Le Petit Haut Lafite were all splendid in 2018 with intense sweet blueberries, fine structure, and depth.
 Le Thil Comte Clary was attractive and round with tasty fruit sweetness.

-Seguin didn't make 2017 vintage because of devastating frost but came back with vengeance in 2018!
+Seguin didn't make 2017 vintage because of devastating frost but came back with a vengeance in 2018!
 Very scented and aromatic nose of blueberries, rich, great complexity and length, elegant and refined.
 Impressive stuff.

 Malartic La Graviere in 2018 displayed a nose full of sweet cherry/blueberry compote, elegance, and was so attractive and seductive, that you wanted to taste more and more of it!